We are surrounded by a great cloud of witnesses…

 At the ordination of a transitional deacon, Jorge Benavides, on August 15, 1977, he said:

 Beloved deacon, we are going to impose our hands on you and we are going to see in you an image of the Church that serves, the deacon.
-Would that you understand that all your theology, all your studies, the beauty of your vocation mean brining to the world the face of that Church which serves, loves, and hopes.
+Would that you understand that all your theology, all your studies, the beauty of your vocation mean bringing to the world the face of that Church which serves, loves, and hopes.

 Charles de Foucauld, the little brother who lived among the poor in Algeria and was killed there, inspired me by his commitment to live with and for the poor – being there with them.
-My white diaconal bears the image of the cross and the heart that he wore on his simple white habit.
+My white diaconal stole bears the image of the cross and the heart that he wore on his simple white habit.

 As Monseñor Romero and Brother Charles de Foucauld were asked to pray for us, my body was rocked with deep sobs – not of sorrow but of an experience I cannot define.
 It was partly joy, but as I look back it might have been a feeling of the mercy of God and the challenge of these holy men to live as a servant of God and the poor.